xrdocs-staging/ncs5500/_tutorials/y-1564-sadt-nc5x-part1.md

 |----	|-----	|-----	|-----	|------	|------	|------	|-----	|--------------	|
 | 64 	| 128 	| 256 	| 512 	| 1024 	| 1280 	| 1518 	| MTU 	| user defined 	|

+`Note: 'h' in EMIX pattern refers to MTU size.
+In current XR releases this refers to max NPU MTU size which is 9646 bytes.
+Starting XR 24.2.x EMIX pattern 'h' will generate packets acoording to interface MTU size`

 ### Measurement Statistics
 Y.1564 defines various parameters that can be measured on the DUT, which in turn related to the performance indicators of the service like throughput and latency.
 These parameters help in validating the committed SLA for the provisioned service.
 Cisco NCS 500 and NCS 5500 routers support the measurement of the following statistical parameters:
 - Frame Loss